digital-work-lab/literature-review-seminar/docs/instructor.md

 Gerit is an active researcher in the field of Information Systems, with a focus on literature reviews and methodology.
 He regularly contributes to the scientific discourse on literature reviews, and his work has been published in journals like the Journal of Strategic Information Systems (JSIS), the Journal of Information Technology (JIT), and Information & Management (I&M), and his work was recently awarded with the JIT Best Paper Prize in 2023.
-Gerit has led the DFG-funded project named EPIQUALIS (Epistemological Advances Through Qualitative Literature Reviews in Information Systems Research), and develops open-source literature review software such as [CoLRev](https://github.com/CoLRev-Environment/colrev){: target="_blank"} and [BibDedupe](https://github.com/CoLRev-Environment/bib-dedupe){: target="_blank"}.
+Gerit has led the DFG-funded project named EPIQUALIS (Epistemological Advances Through Qualitative Literature Reviews in Information Systems Research), and is the lead developer for open-source literature review software such as [CoLRev](https://github.com/CoLRev-Environment/colrev){: target="_blank"} and [BibDedupe](https://github.com/CoLRev-Environment/bib-dedupe){: target="_blank"}.

 **Selected publications**